Al Ain International School, Al Nayadat, Al Ain

 (2) The school does not accept students with the most complex Special Educational Needs (SEN) which it does not have the resources to effectively nurture

-(3) In some cases children may be required to take an assessment before entry to determine their prior attainment in English and mathematics for the purposes of establishing a baseline/flightpath
+(3) In some cases children may be required to take an assessment before entry to determine their prior attainment in English and Mathematics for the purposes of establishing a baseline/flightpath

 No